dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/add-geomap.jpg

 Open the topic map selection in the upper toolbar and select your newly created geomap.
 The map is displayed with all items you assigned an address to.
+Reload the map in your browser after any changes to address data to have them updated.

 .. image:: _static/topic-map-selection.jpg